How to water propagate indoor plants (the simple step-by-step guide with photos)

 Whatever size your vessel, a good tip is to put them in an area you go every day, like by the kitchen sink, so you can keep an eye on that water level.
 Find a spot that's warm and bright.
 Both help those new roots grow, but warmth is a biggie for new growth, more than light at first.

-So much so, that if you're propagating in autumn or winter in cooler temperatures, definitely get yourself a heat pad is almost an essential to trigger growth).
+So much so, that if you're propagating in winter or in cooler temperatures, definitely get yourself a heat pad to trigger root growth.
 I use the Inkbird heat mats for mine (you can get the same Inkbird Heat Mat here on Amazon if you're overseas).
-Avoid direct sunlight as it can burn the leaves, once reason a windowsill might not be the best idea.
+Avoid direct sunlight as it can burn the leaves (one reason a windowsill might not be the best idea).

-Here's one of our Neon Pothos cuttings from earlier, below.
-Snipped, dipped, in water and ready to get those roots growing.
+Here's one of those Neon Pothos cuttings from earlier, below.
+Snipped, dipped in Clonex, in water and ready to get those roots growing.
 This cutting ended up with 3 nodes and 2 leaves.
 You can see one node above the water, and two nodes below (I like having 2 nodes in water when I can as it increases the number of roots)...

 Step 6: Feed

 There are 12 essential nutrients plants need that they can't get from light and water alone.
-Nitrogen, phosphorus and potassium are the biggies.
-They encourage plants to put out strong, new roots.
+At first, the extra boost from Clonex should be plenty, but once roots start growing, it's time to start providing the nutrients needed to grow more, stronger roots, faster and get that foliage started.
 Start feeding as soon as you notice the first root growing.

 There are lots of fertilisers suitable for water propagation.
-One of the best I've used and still use is GT CCS, made by the same company who make Clonex.
+My favourite is called GT CCS, made by the same company who make Clonex.
 You can get CCS from Amazon also.
+It's a complete root fertiliser, gentle enough for cuttings and seedlings, and also formulated for use in water, not just in soil.

 Step 7: Change the water